Will Turner: This is either madness, or brilliance.

 - Keep your heels down.
 Make sure you aren’t pointing your toes on the down stroke.
 When you point your toes, you take muscles off-line.
 You won’t feel it until you ride wrong for a while, then lower your heels.
 Then you’ll feel three things, all of them good: you’ll pick up speed, your leg muscles will hurt in a new way, and you’ll want to go up a gear.
 If you’ve been riding with pointed toes, you’ll probably need to lower your saddle when you stop.
 While you’re at it, check to make sure you aren’t rocking your hips, which usually goes hand in hand with toe pointing.

 - Lift the knees.
 The biggest improvement you can make to your pedaling stroke is to learn to lift your knees forcefully on the upstroke.
 It will bring a whole new set of muscles on line, which is why it’s so tiring when it’s new.
-Drive the kneecap toward the handlebar.
 If it doesn’t feel right, move back on the saddle, extend your arms a little, suck in your gut, arch your back slightly, and focus on your knees (see below).

 - Do the scissor kick.
 Your feet move in circles, which is complicated, but your knees pretty much just move up and down in a straight line, which is simple.
 So it’s easy to concentrate on what they’re doing.
 Drive the two knees in opposite directions, pushing down with one foot while driving the other knee upward toward the handlebar.
 I think of it as a scissor opening—hence the name.